Reds rout Nationals 9-2 to keep slim playoff hopes alive

 CINCINNATI (AP) — Tyler Stephenson and Nick Castellanos hit consecutive home runs, Kyle Farmer broke open the game with a grand slam and the Cincinnati Reds kept alive their slim playoff hopes by routing the Washington Nationals 9-2 Sunday.

-Cincinnati won its third straight and is 5 1/2 games behind St. Louis for the second NL wild card with six games left, tied with Philadelphia.
-The Cardinals played later Sunday.
+Cincinnati won its third straight and is six games behind St. Louis for the second NL wild card with six games left, tied with Philadelphia.

 At 81-75, the Reds ensured consecutive non-losing seasons for the first time since 2012 and ’13.